rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 Rust knows that we didn’t cover every possible case, and even knows which pattern we forgot!
 Matches in Rust are *exhaustive*: we must exhaust every last possibility in order for the code to be valid.
-Especially in the case of `Option<T>`, when Rust prevents us from forgetting to explicitly handle the `None` case, it protects us from assuming that we have a value when we might have null, thus making the billion-dollar mistake discussed earlier impossible.
+Especially in the case of `Option<T>`, when Rust prevents us from forgetting to explicitly владение the `None` case, it protects us from assuming that we have a value when we might have null, thus making the billion-dollar mistake discussed earlier impossible.